lagoproject/DMP/DMP.md

 1. Resolvable IRIs [(IETF RFC 3987)](https://tools.ietf.org/html/rfc3987) that univocally identifies every JSON-LD [(W3C Recomm.)](https://www.w3.org/TR/json-ld11/) object (datasets, catalogs and others) over the Internet.
 They build the network of standards-based, machine-readable linked-data across websites, actually allowing the provenance and reuse of the data.
 2. [Handle.net](http://handle.net) PIDs that only points to catalogs or to repository providers.
 The first ones are used as shortcuts for publication (as cheaper [DOIs](https://doi.org)), but the second are for assuring the accessibility to the whole data through provider migrations (changes of name/domain), being part of the aforementioned IRIs.

 For clarification, the Internationalized Resource Identifier (IRI) is an internet protocol standard [IETF RFC 3987](https://tools.ietf.org/html/rfc3987) that unambiguously identifies an object, but a resolvable IRI corresponds to the one that can be publicly accessed on Internet, preferably through conventional protocols such as HTTP.
 The basis of JSON-LD syntax [(W3C Recomm.)](https://www.w3.org/TR/json-ld11/) is always to refer to related objects and descriptions with IRIs to discover new data by simply following those links.
 This creates a metadata grid linking objects.
-These objects describe datasets, catalogs as well as provenance elements (activities, actors, owners) following certain vocabulary.
+These objects describe datasets, catalogs as well as provenance elements (activities, actors, owners) following a certain vocabulary.

 On the other hand, repository providers are physical servers, with certain DNS name/IP.
-However, these addresses could change through time due to migrations of data,  maintenance or changes of their domain.
+However, these addresses could change through time due to migrations of data,  maintenance or changes of their domains.
 To preserve the linked grid and the univocal identification, absolute IRIs should use persistent and unique identifiers (PIDs) from [Handle.net](http://handle.net) to resolve these addresses, and even a catalog service.
 The preferred way to state this in JSON-LD is using the `@base` property in the `@context`, becoming the needed IRIs relative to the `@base` PID.

 As commented above, every generated file is considered a dataset, but only collections of related datasets compose the catalogs.
 Catalogs should be directly referenced with PIDs from Handle.net, but datasets should not.
 The reason is that there is no necessity for a dataset reference in a publication.
 For example, an input file without the output.
 Moreover, every file (i.e. dataset) can also be identified with a relative path to its catalog's PID.
 When a Catalog is complete and verified, the corresponding PID for being published will be automatically requested by the checker tool to the EOSC B2Handle service.